Former Kansan fled Israel over the weekend

 “Yeah, it might take a long time, and I’m here to support it in any way I can.
 With my brothers and sisters who are here fighting as well,” said Alterman.
 “It’s a mission statement to defend our one and only country.”

-Ironically, for Ratzlaff, he tried to play in a tennis tournament last year that was also canceled due to missile strikes.
+Ironically, Ratzlaff tried to play in a tennis tournament last year that was also canceled due to missile strikes.

 “They canceled the tournament,” said Ratzlaff.
 “I’m pushing forward.
 Positive about what could be.”